The most updated information about the Lares Trek to Machu Picchu

 - Other optional activities in Aguas Calientes include a visit to the local museum or to the hot springs.

 When you are ready, you will descend to Aguas Calientes, have a leisurely lunch on your own, and later board the train for the return trip to Cusco stopping at the Ollantaytambo Train Station, where you will have transportation provided back to Cusco.
-You can expect to arrive at your hotel around 8pm.
+You can expect to arrive at your hotel around 7 or 8pm.

 - Meal: Breakfast